alibaba/arthas/tutorials/katacoda/command-options-cn/options.md

         ean   -class              include sub class   ass when matching class. when class matchin
                                   g
- 1      bool  debug-for-a  false  Option to print DE  This option enables to print DEBUG me
-        ean   sm                  BUG message if ASM  ssage of ASM for each method invocati is involved        on.
  1      bool  save-result  false  Option to print co  This option enables to save each comm
         ean                       mmand's result to   and's result to log file, which path log file            is ${user.home}/logs/arthas-cache/res